Listen to this Article

 Rain in Dandeli provides a poetic and surreal experience to the visitors.
 One of the richest wildlife habitats in the world and home to several valuable trees and animals, Dandeli is also lauded as a bird watcher’s paradise and home to over 450 species of birds.
 If you are a wildlife enthusiast, the forests of Dandeli are one of the excellent places to savor the exotic flora and fauna during monsoon in Karnataka.

 June to September is the monsoon period in Dandeli.
 This is the best time to visit Doodh Sagar falls also.
 Rafting on the rapids of the Kali River, looking for the elusive Black Panther in the wildlife sanctuary, trek to Nagjhari Falls, watching the umpteen beehives at Sinteri Rocks, trek to the Kavala caves, bird watching at Ganeshgudi and sunset from Ganeshgudi Hill are some of the attractions that Dandeli offers.

 October to January is considered as the best period to visit Dandeli.
 The forest becomes lush green and energetic after the monsoon season.
 Waterfalls will be at full force, the weather will be pleasant and the active wildlife makes it the apt time for visiting.
 River rafting at Kali starts during this season.

 There are a lot of unique cultures live in and around Dandeli through a variety of tribes.
 There is the Lamani tribe, the gypsies of Rajasthan.
 Then, there is the very famous Siddi tribe, who are people of African origin and who were brought to India as slaves.
 Then, there are the Gowli tribes who manage cattle and the Medar tribe who work in the forest and are bamboo craft artisans.

-Hampi is one of the best places to cherish the monsoon season in Karnataka.
+Hampi is one of the places to visit in karnataka during monsoon.
 Hampi usually receives less rainfall compared to other regions in Karnataka.
 Hampi being one of the most important UNESCO world heritage sites is popular among foreigners and will be very crowded during winter.
 Hampi will be much more peaceful and less crowded during the monsoon season.